Holistic approach to earproblems.

 These are all gentle solutions that can help keep your dog comfortable.
-Dr Dym reminded us that none of these things alone will make your dog’s ear problems go away, but they will help soothe the irritation while your holistic vet addresses what’s causing your dog’s ear issues at a deeper level.
+None of these things alone will make your dog’s ear problems go away, but they will help soothe the irritation while your holistic vet or Animal Homeopath addresses what’s causing your dog’s ear issues at a deeper level.

 If your dog has chronic, recurring ear issues, it’s best to get help from an animal homeopath.

-Dr Dym emphasizes the need for patience with the healing process when you’re dealing with chronic ear issues.
+There may be a need for patience with the healing process when you’re dealing with chronic ear issues.
 As your dog discharges toxins to the outside through her ears, remember that this is an important part of healing.
-It’s how your dog’s life force “lets off steam” and you don’t want to suppress that process by using anything that will magically make the symptoms disappear.
+It is how your dog’s life force “lets off steam” and you don’t want to suppress that process by using anything that will magically make the symptoms disappear.

 Any drug or herb that can remove symptoms quickly is likely to suppress them and drive them deeper into the body where they can cause more serious issues later.

 So, be patient, and keep your dog comfortable with the soothing solutions while your animal homeopath addresses your dog’s overall constitutional health.